 One fantastic early gamification case study is the campaign run by Murphy’s Irish stout in 2012, which achieved global industry recognition both as a compelling idea and for its outstanding digital execution.
 Quite simply, Murphy’s offered its customers a free pint of stout when over 2mm of rain fell in its home city of Cork in Ireland.
 Tapping into our innate curiosity (when life is unpredictable), it also appealed to our desire to achieve ‘bragging rights’ with customers feeling a real sense of achievement when enjoying their free pint.
 The marketing campaign relied heavily on referrals from customers, with just a low media budget needed to drive initial awareness and app downloads.
 Customers themselves did the rest!
 Overall the brand achieved returns of over 3:1 along with a valuable database of delighted customers for future campaign communications.

-Fast forward to 2018, and loyalty gamification strategies have evolved even further – programmes are now appealing to our innate generosity to ‘share and care’ with our friends and family.
+Fast forward to 2018, loyalty and gamification strategies have evolved even further – programmes are now appealing to our innate generosity to ‘share and care’ with our friends and family.
 For example, it’s worth including in this loyalty guide the ‘Robin Good’ campaign launched in KKiosks throughout Switzerland in 2017 when it’s parent company Valora realized the power of moving beyond the traditional approach of simply rewarding the customers it already had – and harness the power of mobile innovation to also delight their extended network of family and friends.
 Valora won a retail technology award as a result of responding to this insight – with NACS recognizing the importance of retailers moving beyond transactions to create delightful experiences that customers value so much more.

 Strategy Three – Reward Flexibility